ragsden/docs/sources/start.rst

 **Webhooks**

 Our webhooks are triggered when a commit is pushed to your repo, or if a pull request is created.
-Webhooks are a code way to verify that commits to your project build in a clean environment, and not just on the comitter's machine.
+Webhooks are a code way to verify that commits to your project build in a clean environment, and not just on the committer's machine.

 **Manual Builds**

 After enabling the project, click on the **Build this project** button to manually run a build.
-Instantly,it will redirect you to the build's page and the console log from your build minion starts to stream to your browser through sockets.
+Instantly, it will redirect you to the build's page and the console log from your build minion starts to stream to your browser through sockets.

 --------